Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Results

+The light curves were produced using the science event data in different energy ranges with a bin size of 0.1~s from \textit{NICER} data.
+We used the \texttt{efsearch} task in \texttt{FTOOLS} to check for the periodicity in the time series of the barycenter and background corrected data sets.
+We used the\vadjust{\eject} folding method of the light curve over a trial period to get the best period by $\chi{^{2}}$ maximizing process \citep{Le87} over 32 phase bins in each period.
+After getting the best spin period, pulse profiles were generated using the \texttt{efold} task in \texttt{FTOOLS} by folding light curves with the best spin period.
+Uncertainty in the estimated spin period was computed using the task \texttt{efsearch} in \texttt{FTOOLS} from the chi-square versus spin period plot \citep{Ra10}.
+The evolution of the pulse period and pulsed flux during the outburst was studied using the \textit{Fermi}/GBM.

-We have studied the variation of different timing properties of the X-ray pulsar 2S 1417--624 during the outburst using Swift and NICER observations.
-The spin period of the pulsar during the outburst is found to be $P$ = $17.3622\pm0.0001$ s using NICER data, which is comparable with the pulse period recorded with Fermi/GBM\footnote{\url{https://gammaray.nsstc.nasa.gov/gbm/science/pulsars}} during the outburst.
-Fermi/GBM found that the period is decreased slowly with the time of the flare.
-Fig. \ref{fig:pulse-profile} shows the pulse profile using NICER/XTI data in the energy range 0.3--12 keV, which consists of multiple broad peaks and narrow dips.
-We did not find strong and significant pulsation from XRT observations probably due to poor count statistics and low exposure.
+We have studied the variation of different timing properties of the X-ray pulsar 2S 1417--624 during the outburst using \textit{NICER} observations.
+The spin period of the pulsar during the outburst is found to be $P = 17.3649\pm 0.0001\text{ s}$ using \textit{NICER} data, which is comparable with the pulse period recorded with \textit{Fermi}/GBM\footnote{\url{https://gammaray.nsstc.nasa.gov/gbm/science/pulsars}} during the outburst. \textit{Fermi}/GBM found that the period decreased slowly with the time of the outburst.
+Figure~\ref{fig:pulse-profile} shows the pulse profile using \textit{NICER} data in the energy range of 0.4--10~keV, which consists of multiple broad peaks and narrow dips.
+We have compared pulse profiles with the 2018 outburst at the comparable flux level.
+The left side of Fig.~\ref{fig:pulse-profile} shows the pulse profile during the 2021 outburst, and the right side of Fig.~\ref{fig:pulse-profile} shows the pulse profile during the 2018 outburst.

-We also looked for the energy dependence of the pulse profile as well as the temporal variation of the pulse profile during the outburst.
-Fig. \ref{fig:energy_dependent_pulse_profile} represents the energy-dependent pulse profile for four different energy ranges.
-The variation of the pulse profile over four energy bands: 0.3--3 keV, 3--6 keV, 6--9 keV and 9--12 keV is shown in Fig. \ref{fig:energy_dependent_pulse_profile}.
-The pulse profile shows a strong energy dependence.
+We have looked at the energy dependence of the pulse profiles as well as the temporal variation of the pulse profile during the outburst.
+Figure~\ref{fig:energy_dependent_pulse_profile} represents the energy-dependent pulse profile for four different energy ranges.
+The variation of the pulse profile over four energy bands: 0.4--2~keV, 2--3~keV, 3--4~keV, and 4--6~keV is shown in Fig.~\ref{fig:energy_dependent_pulse_profile}.
+We have also estimated the pulse profile in the 6--10~keV band, but due to the low count rate in this band, we have not included this.
 The pulse profile shows two broad peaks and dips, which varied with energy.
-The pulse profile of the first row (0.3--3 keV) of Fig. \ref{fig:energy_dependent_pulse_profile} shows two clear dips and two broad peaks.
+The pulse profile of the first row (0.4--2~keV) of Fig.~\ref{fig:energy_dependent_pulse_profile} shows two clear dips and two broad peaks.
+We compare the energy-resolved pulse profile with the previous giant outburst of 2018 at comparable flux levels, which also showed two broad peaks and dips which evolved slightly with energy.